-US opens formal probe into Tesla Autopilot system
+US probing Autopilot problems on 765,000 Tesla vehicles

 In June NHTSA ordered all automakers to report any crashes involving fully autonomous vehicles or partially automated driver assist systems.

-The measures show the agency has started to take a tougher stance on automated vehicle safety than in the past.
-It has been reluctant to issue any regulations of the new technology for fear of hampering adoption of the potentially life-saving systems.

-Shares of Tesla Inc., based in Palo Alto, California, fell nearly 2% before the opening bell.
+Shares of Tesla Inc., based in Palo Alto, California, fell 3.5% at the opening bell Monday.

+Tesla uses a camera-based system, a lot of computing power, and sometimes radar to spot obstacles, determine what they are, and then decide what the vehicles should do.
+But Carnegie Mellon’s Rajkumar said the company’s radar was plagued by “false positive” signals and would stop cars after determining overpasses were obstacles.

+Now Tesla has eliminated radar in favor of cameras and thousands of images that the computer neural network uses to determine if there are objects in the way.
+The system, he said, does a very good job on most objects that would be seen in the real world.
+But it has had trouble with parked emergency vehicles and perpendicular trucks in its path.